 Cal Poly Corporation contracts with CalPERS for its retirement program.
 Employees are required to contribute approximately 5-6.5% of their gross salary on a pre-tax basis.
 New employees are covered under the 2% at 62 formula.
 For more information, click here.

 Employees have the option of saving for retirement by using tax-sheltered annuities, TSA (403b plans) and/or 457 plan.
 The deductions are taken pre-tax, which directly reduces the amount of taxable income Cal Poly Corporation reports at the end of the calendar year.
 The interest earned on this retirement savings is also tax deferred.

 Cal Poly Corporation provides a faculty/staff housing program as a way to recruit and retain Cal Poly employees.
 For more information, visit the Bella Montana Homes website.

 Benefited employees may elect direct deposit at their bank of choice.

 Employees may set aside up to $5,000 on a pre-tax basis each year to pay for childcare or other eligible dependent care to enable the parent or guardian to work.

 FLEXIBLE SPENDING ACCOUNTS

-Employees may set aside up to $2,550 on a pre-tax basis each year to pay for eligible medical expenses.
+Employees may set aside up to the legal maximum amount on a pre-tax basis each year to pay for eligible medical expenses.